Evansville Museum of Arts, History and Science

 812.425.2406 ext.
 226

-To schedule an Evansville Museum education experience, please contact the Curator of Education, Karen Malone, at firstname.lastname@example.org or 812-425-2406 ext.
-226.
+To schedule an Evansville Museum education experience, please contact the Curator of Education, Karen Malone, at firstname.lastname@example.org.
+Please see below for specific instructions for school groups.

 Groups big and small are welcome!
 The Evansville Museum can also do special requests.